kaizhangpnl/kaizhangpl.github.io/source/run.rst

 -----------
 A `runscript <https://github.com/E3SM-Project/E3SM/blob/master/run_e3sm.template.csh>`_
 is available in the E3SM model source code directory (parallel to "cime" and "compoment").
+For E3SM project members, more example scripts can be found `here  <https://github.com/E3SM-Project/SimulationScripts/>`_.

 Creating a new case